mahoneyjames/sm/readme.md

    - postman

 # Syncing comments
-Have to run this locally at the moment - AWS API gateway timeout is a hard 30 seconds
+A dedicated lambda function for comment syncing, since the API gateway is 30 seconds This is triggered by a CloudWatch rule every hour